little-engineer-2025/blog/content/2025-10-31--passwordless-sudo.md

 ## Wrap up

-So far we set up our login, gdm, git commits and tags, and lockcomputer by using our passwordkey token.
+So far we set up our login, gdm, git commits and tags, LUKS and lockcomputer on key extraction by using our passwordkey token.
 This is a step forward to keep your environment safer.

 Stay tuned and see you on the next post!